Managing cost groups

 Movecagroup.png

-3. Choose the destination group where the selected Cost Management group should be moved.
+3. Choose the destination group where the selected cost management group should be moved.

 4. Click the Move button to confirm the action.